EighteenZi/rocksdb_wiki/Merge-Operator.md

 ## Useful Links
 * [Merge+Compaction Implementation Details](Merge-Operator Implementation): For RocksDB engineers who want to know how MergeOperator affects their code.
-* [Merge Benchmarks and Performance](Merge-Operator Benchmarks): To understand the performance benefits of using Merge under different use-cases.